 Consider using `let` or `const` instead of `var`JS-0239

-It is recommended to use let
+It is recommended to use let or const over var.

-This will help prevent re-declaration of variables that are in the global scope when using var
+This will help prevent re-declaration of variables that are in the global scope when using var.

-ES6 allows programmers to create variables with block scope instead of function scope using the let
+ES6 allows programmers to create variables with block scope instead of function scope using the let and const keywords.

 Block scope is common in many other programming languages and helps programmers avoid mistakes such as this one: